What to look for

 What you can do

-- Do not move plants, plant material or fruit (especially citrus fruit) out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a Department of Agriculture and Water Resources biosecurity officer.
+- Do not move fresh fruit south out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a Department of Agriculture and Water Resources biosecurity officer.

-- Report any signs of poor health of citrus plants to the Department of Agriculture and Water Resources by phone on +61 7 4241 7800 or email NAQS.
+- Report any signs of exotic fruit fly to the Department of Agriculture and Water Resources by phone on +61 7 4241 7800 or email NAQS.

 Keep a Top Watch!